AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/05_additional_string_methods.md

 ### `endsWith()`

-Similarly to `startsWith()` this new method will check if the string ends with the value we pass in:
+Similarly to `startsWith()`, this new method will check if the string ends with the value we pass in:

 ```javascript
 const code = "ABCDEF";